 Humanists UK’s Campaigns Officer Rachel Taggart-Ryan commented, ‘We are pleased that once again Lancashire County Council has decided in favour of implementing this policy.
 It has been a long process, and we hope after three votes by the council and a public consultation, there will be no more challenges to the legitimacy of the decision.

 ‘It is widely accepted that the practice of non-stunned slaughter causes unnecessary suffering to the animal.
-It is only carried out for religious reasons, and the law is quite clear that the manifestation of a religious belief can and should be limited if it harms the health and rights of others, including animals.
+It is only carried out for religious reasons, and the manifestation of a religious belief can and should be limited if it harms the health and rights of others, including animals.
 We urge Lancashire County Council to adopt the same policy for poultry, and for other councils that also provide non-stunned meat to also move away from such an approach.’